Kilhub/Guessing-Game-using-Sockets/README.md

 ## Clearing the Leaderboard

 To clear the leaderboard, type `clear` in the server console and press Enter.
 This will reset the leaderboard and save the empty state to `scores.json`.

-## License
-This project is licensed under the MIT License.

-## Contributing
-Feel free to open issues or submit pull requests if you have any improvements or bug fixes.